Tesla (TSLA) Stock Price and Forecast: Why is Tesla going up?

+Tesla stock kept it pretty steady on Tuesday with a modest gain to close up 0.3% at $708.49, but the recent recovery is still on track as the stock remains above the psychological $700 level.
+Recently, TSLA has been pretty choppy, making for some frustrating trading with any trend hard to identify.
+The stock did look set for a move higher until some headwinds came and whacked the stock last week.

-Tesla finally caught some good news on Wednesday with the stock rallying 3.5% to close at $688.99.
-The stock was due for a bounce having suffered a fairly steep fall this week on the back of some bad news for the stock itself and the sector.
-Firstly, it was news from China that greater regulation for autonomous driving systems may be looked at, and then Tesla itself got caught up in the bad news when the US National Highway Traffic Safety Administration (NHTSA) announced it is reviewing Tesla's systems for identifying parked emergency vehicles.
-Reuters reported that the NHTSA has identified 11 crashes in the past 30 monhts in which Tesla models "have encountered first responder scenes and subsequently struck one or more vehicles involved with those scenes."
-The situation grew worse when two US senators asked the Federal Trade Commission (FTC) to investigate Tesla.
+First, the US decided to investigate the autopilot systems on Tesla cars as there were reports of crashes with Tesla vehicles and parked emergencey vehicles.
+The US National Highway Traffic Safety Administration (NHTSA) announced last week it is reviewing Tesla's systems for identifying parked emergency vehicles.
+Reuters reported that the NHTSA has identified 11 crashes in the past 30 months in which Tesla models "have encountered first responder scenes and subsequently struck one or more vehicles involved with those scenes."

+As if this was not bad enough, two US senators then wrote to the Federal Trade Commission (FTC) to investigate Tesla over self-driving statements.
+"Tesla and (CEO) Mr. (Elon) Musk’s repeated overstatements of their vehicle’s capabilities ... put Tesla drivers – and all of the traveling public – at risk of serious injury or death," Senate Democrats Richard Blumenthal and Edward Markey said in a letter to FTC Chair Lina Khan and reported by Reuters.
+"Tesla drivers listen to these claims and believe their vehicles are equipped to drive themselves – with potentially deadly consequences."

-The results of both headwinds was Tesla breaking below the psychological $700 level and heading swiftly lower.
-Tesla stock eventually found some support at the 200-day moving average, and this is a well-worn path for Tesla investors as can be seen from the chart below.
-We also made a nice call for our readers before the market opened on Wednesday "We would in our humble opinion be trying dips at $665 with a stop somewhere around $650."
+The result was a pretty steep fall for Tesla stock, which was beaten back to its 200-day moving average and below.
+Eventually, the stock bottomed out at $648.
+We made this call – "We would in our humble opinion be trying dips at $665 with a stop somewhere around $650" – just after Tesla began to rally from the bottom and hopefully some of you managed to get on.
+Unfortunately, we did not take our own advice, so the day job continues.

 Tesla key statistics